2018 NFC Championship Game: Background

 In the Divisional Round, the Saints played the sixth-seeded and defending Super Bowl champion Philadelphia Eagles.
 Although they fell behind 14–0 in the first quarter after Eagles quarterback Nick Foles scored two touchdowns, the Saints scored 20 unanswered points to win the game, with cornerback Marshon Lattimore intercepting Nick Foles in Saints territory on the Eagles' final drive.
-It was the Saints' first NFC Championship game appearance since the 2009 season, when they won Super Bowl XLIV.
+It was the Saints' first NFC Championship Game appearance since the 2009 season, when the Saints defeated the Minnesota Vikings en route to winning Super Bowl XLIV.
 The Rams played the fourth-seeded Dallas Cowboys and defeated them by a score of 30–22 as running backs C. J. Anderson and Todd Gurley each rushed for over 100 yards and combined for three touchdowns.
-It was the Rams' first NFC championship appearance since the 2001 season, when they were the St. Louis Rams and advanced to Super Bowl XXXVI, where they lost to the New England Patriots.
+It was the Rams' first NFC Championship Game appearance since the 2001 season, when they were based in St. Louis and defeated the Philadelphia Eagles to advance to Super Bowl XXXVI.
+It was their NFC Championship Game appearance while based in Los Angeles since the 1989 season, when they lost to the eventual Super Bowl champion San Francisco 49ers.

+This was the first postseason matchup between the Rams and Saints since the 2000 Wild Card round in which the Saints upset the then-defending champion St. Louis Rams for the victory, back when both teams were division rivals in the NFC West.

+The head referee of the game was Bill Vinovich; the Rams had lost the previous eight times when he served as head referee of a game in which they played.
+Before the game, some Rams fans began an unsuccessful petition to have him replaced with a different referee.